frostbone25/FF7RebirthFix/README.md

 - See **FF7RebirthFix.ini** to adjust settings.

 ## Known Issues
-#### Ultrawide/narrower
+#### Ultrawide/Narrower
 - Some button prompts may appear off-screen or move with the camera.
 - Some HUD elements such as the blue glow around selections in the main menu are positioned incorrectly.
-- The TV overlay during the parade mini-game appear cropped.
+- The TV overlay during the parade mini-game appears cropped.

 ## Recommended Mods
 - [FFVIIHook](https://www.nexusmods.com/finalfantasy7rebirth/mods/4) by [emoose](https://github.com/emoose) - Unlocks the console, allows overriding certain cvars and more.